 4. Captain America

 As Marvel is now a Walt Disney Company property, adding the first Avenger to an American patriotic celebration does not appear to be out of the question.
 At least it could work if the contract with Universal’s use of the character allows for it.
-If not Liberty Square, Captain America and company is sure to eventually show up somewhere at Walt Disney World Resort.
+If not Liberty Square, Captain America, and the company are sure to eventually show up somewhere at Walt Disney World Resort.

 5. Disney’s America

-Many years ago, the Walt Disney Company entertained the election to erect an American history centered theme park in Virginia.
-As we all know, Disney is not one to completely abandon any of their attraction ideas.
+Many years ago, the Walt Disney Company entertained the election to erect an American history-centered theme park in Virginia.
+As we all know, Disney is not one to completely abandon any of its attraction ideas.
 It would not be a stretch to see the company dust of plans for one of the entertainment experiences originally planned Disney’s America.

 6. Great Moments in History

-The Muppets short shows on American history could be expanded into a full production.
+The Muppet’s short shows on American history could be expanded into full production.
 The mayhem managed by the Muppets would liven up the venue and offer the opportunity for a longer show (with minimal changes to the existing attraction).

 7. Great Moments with Mr. Lincoln

 Disney’s no stranger to porting attractions from their other theme parks.
-Great Moments with Mr. Lincoln would make a fitting fixture for the Fronteirland neighbor.
+Great Moments with Mr. Lincoln would make a fitting fixture for the Frontierland neighbor.